BackEndTea/Blog/_posts/2018-08-17-add-an-editor-config.md

 permalink: add-an-editorconfig
 ---

-One of the hardest things to spot during a pr whitespace issues.
+One of the hardest things to spot during a pr are whitespace issues.
 Did someone use tabs instead of spaces, trailing whitespace etc.
 So, why not make it easy on yourself and help any contributors by adding an `.editorconfig` file that automatcially fixes those things for you.
 <!--more-->